 The common definition for the small-scale mining sector has not been legally adopted as its legal status, defining criteria, and local definitions vary from country to country.
-In some countries, the sector is referred to as; Artisanal and small-scale mining (ASM) which refers to formal or informal operations with predominantly simplified forms of exploration, extraction, processing, and transportation.
+In some countries, the sector is referred to as, Artisanal and Small-Scale Mining (ASM) which is defined as formal or informal operations with predominantly simplified forms of exploration, extraction, processing, and transportation.

-In Namibia, the term small-scale mining is broadly used to define mining activities based on the area size or licence type i.e., Mining Claim and on the level of mechanization.
+In Namibia, the term small-scale mining is broadly used to define mining activities based on the area size or licence type and on the level of mechanization.

-3.2 Mining rights
+3.2 Mining Rights for small-scale mining

-The Minerals (Prospecting and Mining) Act, 1992 provides the overarching legal control of rights related to reconnaissance, prospecting, mining sale/disposal in Namibia.
+The Minerals (Prospecting and Mining) Act, No.33 of 1992 provides the overarching legal control of rights related to reconnaissance, prospecting, mining sale/disposal in Namibia.
 In the case of small-scale mining activities, the following mining rights are applicable:

-- Non-Exclusive Prospecting Licence (NEPL) -This is a gateway licence to pegging mining claims but does not permit the holder exclusive rights for any specific mineral group or area i.e., semi-precious stones. - Mining Claims (MCs) gives rights to prospect and mine and must be registered within 21 days from the date on which such claim is pegged.
-Procedures for the application of MCs are detailed on Section 16-45 of the Minerals (Prospecting and Mining) Act, 1992.
+- Non-Exclusive Prospecting Licence (NEPL) -This is a gateway licence to pegging mining claims but does not permit the holder exclusive rights for any specific mineral group i.e., semiprecious stones or area of mining. - Mining Claim (MC) gives rights to prospect and mine.
+It must be registered within 21 days from the date on which such claim is pegged.
+Procedures for the application of MCs are detailed on Section 16-45 of the Minerals (Prospecting and Mining) Act, No.33 of 1992.